 Prayer is at the heart of who we are and what we do as a community— and there are many ways to pray!
-Our primary worship of the week takes place on Sunday mornings in our beautifully renovated sanctuary:
+Our primary worship of the week takes place on Sunday mornings online.

-Compline, Thursdays at 6 pm in our library (as part of the weekly Benedictine Spirituality Gathering)
+Compline, Thursdays at 6 pm online (as part of the weekly Benedictine Spirituality Gathering)

-Our labyrinth is always open for meditation.
-When pilgrims couldn’t get to Jerusalem in the Middle Ages, many devised symbolic walkways which were like a “virtual pilgrimage.”
+Our labyrinth is currently not open to the public.
+History: When pilgrims couldn’t get to Jerusalem in the Middle Ages, many devised symbolic walkways which were like a “virtual pilgrimage.”
 In a meditation labyrinth, one can’t get lost, but one may be tempted to leave the path, especially when it heads in surprising directions.

 Walking the Labyrinth can be an entry into sacred space and time, a simple walking meditation which helps a person center and be more attuned to the presence of God.
 This labyrinth was built many years ago by St. Alban’s parishioners.